 Consider the CCP's tail exposure to each member conditional on its default.
-Ordering these (tail) loss exposure estimates, for simplicity, assume that member one creates the largest exposure.8 We call the ratio of the CCP's largest exposure to its aggregate exposures the concentration ratio and denote it by c_1 .
+Ordering these (tail) loss exposure estimates, for simplicity, assume that member one creates the largest exposure.6 We call the ratio of the CCP's largest exposure to its aggregate exposures the concentration ratio and denote it by c_1 .
 We show that, in its simplest form, when some of the ICCs are satisfied, and the CCP-member risk management incentives can become more aligned (Section 3.2).
-Our results can be contrasted with Kuong and Maurin (2023) who present a rationale for decreasing the SITG level as the number of members increases.
-In our setting, when the number of members increases, the concentration ratio decreases so $S = (1 - c_1)D$ increases.

-$$S = (1 - c_1)D,$$
+$$S = (1 - c_1)D_2$$

-We also show that when S = 0, member unfunded DF contributions are more exposed to losses compared to the CCP loss exposures.
+We also show that when $\tilde{S} = 0$, member unfunded DF contributions are more exposed to losses compared to the CCP loss exposures.
 This can distort risk management incentives.
 The moral hazard problem can be mitigated by formulating \tilde{S} that satisfies a set of incentive compatibility conditions (Section 3.3).
-Similar to our formulation of S, we show that \tilde{S} is formulated as a percentage of D. We propose a quantitative approach for calibrating CCP skin-in-the-game (Section 4).
+Similar to our formulation of S, we show that \tilde{S} is formulated as a percentage of D. We propose a quantitative approach for calibrating SITG (Section 4).
 In our framework, the total SITG, $S + \tilde{S}$, can be expressed as a fraction of the total default fund size.
-Our numerical studies in Section 5.1 indicate that for realistic parameters, this leads to SITG levels above 15-20 percent of the total default fund size.
+Our numerical studies in Section 5 indicate that for realistic parameters, this leads to SITG levels above 15-20 percent of the total default fund size.
 This in turn leads to estimates of lower bound for CCP equity capital in terms of total DF.